SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-06-unit.md

 ---
-title: Create REST API to handle CRUD operations with SharePoint repository services
+title: Create REST API to handle CRUD operations with SharePoint Embedded
-description: SharePoint repository services applications manage data by performing two fundamental operations—reading/retrieving and storing/deleting files.
-This section focuses on teaching you to store and delete files in a SharePoint repository services Container with Microsoft Graph REST APIs. ms.date: 11/24/2023 ms.localizationpriority: high
+description: SharePoint Embedded applications manage data by performing two fundamental operations—reading/retrieving and storing/deleting files.
+This section focuses on teaching you to store and delete files in a SharePoint Embedded Container with Microsoft Graph REST APIs. ms.date: 11/24/2023 ms.localizationpriority: high
 ---
-# Create REST API to handle CRUD operations with SharePoint repository services
+# Create REST API to handle CRUD operations with SharePoint Embedded

-SharePoint repository services applications, like most applications that interact with back-end storage systems and databases, perform two types of operations: reading/retrieving data and files, and storing or deleting files.
-In this section, you’ll learn how to store and delete files and documents in a SharePoint repository services Container using the Microsoft Graph REST APIs.
+SharePoint Embedded applications, like most applications that interact with back-end storage systems and databases, perform two types of operations: reading/retrieving data and files, and storing or deleting files.
+In this section, you’ll learn how to store and delete files and documents in a SharePoint Embedded Container using the Microsoft Graph REST APIs.

-## SharePoint repository services Containers are like OneDrive Drives and SharePoint Online document libraries
+## SharePoint Embedded Containers are like OneDrive Drives and SharePoint Online document libraries

 Unlike the previous section where you needed to obtain an OBO token to make server-side calls to Microsoft Graph for Container management operations, when reading and writing documents to Container, you can make those straight from your React SPA client-side application.

-All SharePoint repository services Containers are implemented as existing Microsoft Graph **Drives** and their contents are **DriveItems**.
+All SharePoint Embedded Containers are implemented as existing Microsoft Graph **Drives** and their contents are **DriveItems**.
 This means you can use the same Microsoft Graph endpoints that you use to access SharePoint Online document libraries or OneDrive instances.

 ## Reading and writing files with Microsoft Graph